TheTharz/ai-summarizer/README.md

 1. Create a Rapid API account and obtain an API key.
 You can sign up for an account [here](https://rapidapi.com/).

-2. Open the project files and locate the `.env` file.
+2. Open the project files and create the `.env` file.

-3. Replace the placeholder value for the `REACT_APP_RAPIDAPI_KEY` variable with your Rapid API key.
+3. Assign the `VITE_RAPID_API_KEY` variable with your Rapid API key.

 ## Acknowledgments